Indians' Brantley leaves early with ankle injury

-Cleveland Indians left fielder Michael Brantley left Sunday's game against the Kansas City Royals in the fourth inning with a sprained right ankle.
+Cleveland Indians left fielder Michael Brantley left Sunday's 1-0 win over the Kansas City Royals in the fourth inning with a sprained right ankle.

 Brandon Guyer moved to left field to replace Brantley for the start of the bottom of the fourth inning.
 Lonnie Chisenhall replaced Guyer in right field.